RafMdrzo/s11g1/README.md

 5. Start contributing!

 ## How to run

+OPTIONAL: To minify public scripts, run grunt on the folder's directory via command line
 1. Execute index.js.
-2. Go to localhost:3000.
+2. Go to localhost:3000 or https://foliodb.herokuapp.com/.
 You'll be redirected to the login page.
 3. To login, enter **eugeniopastoral** and **helloworld** as the username and password respectively.
 4. You'll now be able to view and interact with posts.
 You can also modify your account and profile information.
+   You can also search for other existing users in the database.
 5. To logout, click the avatar and press logout.

 ## Stuff to remember